Privacy policy and Google data use

 Common questions

-CitationGraph requests only the Google Analytics read-only scope: https://www.googleapis.com/auth/analytics.readonly.
-It does not request write, publish, or account-admin permissions for GA4.
+CitationGraph requests only read-only scopes for connected reporting: https://www.googleapis.com/auth/analytics.readonly for Google Analytics and https://www.googleapis.com/auth/webmasters.readonly for Search Console.
+It does not request write, publish, account-admin, or site-management permissions.

-Does CitationGraph use Google Analytics data for ads or model training?
+Does CitationGraph use Google data for ads or model training?

 No. CitationGraph does not sell Google user data, does not share it with unrelated third parties for advertising, and does not use Google user data to develop, improve, or train generalized AI or machine-learning models.